somedatapacket/docs.humio.com/content/integrations/platform-integrations/aws-cloudwatch.md

 ### CloudwatchIngester

-This lambda handles the delivery of your Cloudwatch log events to Humio.
+This lambda handles the delivery of your CloudWatch log events to Humio.

 ### AutoSubscriber